MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 - Materialize does not support changes to schemas for existing publications.
 You will need to drop the existing sources and then recreate them after creating new publications for the updated schemas.
 - Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
 Attempts to create sources from publications which contain unsupported data types will fail with an error.
-- Materialize only supports [TOASTED](https://www.postgresql.org/docs/current/storage-toast.html) values for append-only tables.
+- Materialize does not support [TOASTED](https://www.postgresql.org/docs/current/storage-toast.html) values except in append-only tables.
 Practically speaking, you can include rows with TOASTED values as long as they are never updated or deleted, or you can disable TOAST on the original Postgres table.
 If a TOASTED column is updated, the source will enter an errored state that renders all per-table views inaccessible.

   To disable TOAST on a column, use the following command in Postgres:
   ```